axa-group/bauta.js/docs/validation.md

 This feature is always enabled while you have a valid openAPI schema response and getResponse is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided. using `operations.v1.operation1.validateResponse(true);` s
-**_It's recomended to have an error handler since this will throw a [ValidationError](../packages/bautajs/src/core/validation-error.ts), you are free to convert them to a 400 or 422 errors_**
+**_It's recomended to have an error handler since this will throw a [ValidationError](../packages/bautajs/src/core/validation-error.ts), error status code thrown is a 400_**

 The response validation can be globally enabled by set it on the `bautajs` initialization: